 Artist Mentor for Arts Impact, an arts education organization who empowers educators to teach the arts and integrate them into all learning, so that each child thrives and we close the opportunity gap for children of color and those experiencing poverty.

-I am an artist and teacher.
-I immigrated from the Philippines to the US with my family when I was 14 and later studied art at the Center for Art and Design in Detroit and at Columbia College in Chicago.
-My engagement in arts education began with the Seattle Children's Museum over twenty years ago.
-For the past ten years I have taught youth in partnership with Arts Corps, for which I am also a board member, the Seattle Art Museum, Seattle Public Schools, Highline School District and the Creative Advantage.
-I currently live in Seattle with my husband, two sons and our dog.
+Mylen is an artist and a teacher.
+She immigrated from the Philippines to the US with her family when she was 14 and later studied art at the Center for Art and Design in Detroit and at Columbia College in Chicago.
+Her engagement in arts education began with the Seattle Children's Museum over twenty years ago.
+For the past ten years she has been teaching and advocating for youth arts education in partnership with Arts Corps, for which she is also a board member, the Seattle Art Museum, Arts Impact, Seattle Public Schools, Highline School District and the Creative Advantage.
+She lives in Seattle with her husband, two sons and a lovely dog.